Durham Coast Line: Origins

 The current route of the Durham Coast Line has its origins in some of the earliest locomotive-operated railways in North East England.
 The oldest section of the line in use today is that between North Shore Junction and Norton South Junction, constructed by the Clarence Railway.
 As with many of the early railways, this line was constructed primarily for the transportation of coal from western and central areas of the Durham Coalfield to the River Tees at North Shore (in Stockton), and Port Clarence.
 Despite major financial difficulties, this line was opened to mineral traffic in 1833, but did not carry passengers until July 1835, when a service was introduced between and Stockton (Clarence).

 Map of the railways of eastern County Durham in the 1850s, demonstrating the routes of several of the small competing railways which were later incorporated into the Durham Coast Line.

-The opening of the Clarence was closely followed by the Hartlepool Dock & Railway, a similar concern, intended to link the collieries surrounding the City of Durham, to the coast at Hartlepool (rather than the River Tees).
-The HD&R was first authorised by an Act of Parliament obtained on 1 June 1832 to construct a 14-mile railway from Moorsley (near Houghton-le-Spring) to Hartlepool with several short branches to serve collieries surrounding the line.
-The company obtained a further Act of 16 June 1834 which permitted construction of an additional branch to Gilesgate in the City of Durham.
-However competition from other railways meant that the H&DR main line only reached as far as and most of its branches were either cut short or left unbuilt; the curtailed line opened for mineral traffic on 23 November 1835 and passengers four years later.
+The opening of the Clarence was closely followed by the Hartlepool Dock and Railway (HD&R), a similar concern, intended to link the collieries surrounding the City of Durham, to the coast at Hartlepool (rather than the River Tees).
+The HD&R was first authorised by an act of Parliament, the Hartlepool Dock and Railway Act 1832 (2 & 3 Will.
+4. c. lxvii), obtained on 1 June 1832 to construct a 14-mile railway from Moorsley (near Houghton-le-Spring) to Hartlepool with several short branches to serve collieries surrounding the line.
+The company obtained a further act of Parliament, the Hartlepool Dock and Railway (Durham Branch) Act 1834 (4 & 5 Will.
+4. c. lvi) of 16 June 1834, which permitted construction of an additional branch to Gilesgate in the City of Durham.
+However competition from other railways meant that the HD&R main line only reached as far as and most of its branches were either cut short or left unbuilt; the curtailed line opened for mineral traffic on 23 November 1835 and passengers four years later.

-The Durham & Sunderland Railway opened to both passenger and mineral traffic between Sunderland Town Moor, and collieries at Hetton-le-Hole and Haswell in 1836, competing directly with the HD&R for coal traffic from the latter.
+The Durham and Sunderland Railway (D&SR) opened to both passenger and mineral traffic between Sunderland Town Moor, and collieries at Hetton-le-Hole and Haswell in 1836, competing directly with the HD&R for coal traffic from the latter.
 However, it was the D&SR which constructed the first significant north–south section of the Durham Coast Line, that between Ryhope Grange Junction and Ryhope.
 In conjunction with the HD&R, the D&SR thus enabled passengers to travel between Sunderland and Hartlepool for the first time by rail, although passengers had to change stations at Haswell at the time.